CMurtagh-LGTM/CMurtagh-LGTM.github.io/_posts/2025-06-02-turnip-whelps.md

 stealing unit -- not that I've actually ever played Turnip28.
-This role is filled in Turnip28 by whelps, a light calvery unit that can get an extra move on top of their already excellent 12" movement stat.
+This role is filled in Turnip28 by whelps, a light calvary unit that can get an extra move on top of their already excellent 12" movement stat.
-I could say I chose balck powder to increase their firepower or to fit in with the rest of the 722nd Cake Forks, but no I just thought it looked kinda
+I could say I chose black powder to increase their firepower or to fit in with the rest of the 722nd Cake Forks, but no I just thought it looked kinda